aleksplast/LLVM-pass/README.md

   - Basic Block ID
   - Function, that BB belongs to
   - Basic Block's successors
-  - Instructions inside Basic Block and their IDs
+  - Instructions inside Basic Block, their Uses and IDs

 Result will be `<filename>.pcno` in following format:
 ```